Australian Shepherd Puppy Guide

-Everything you need for a Australian Shepherd puppy's first year.
+Everything you need for an Australian Shepherd puppy's first year.
 Feeding schedule, training milestones, vaccination timeline, and health concerns for medium breed puppies.

 First Week Home

-Bringing home a Australian Shepherd puppy is exciting but requires preparation.
+Bringing home an Australian Shepherd puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 40-65 lbs and lifespan of 12-15 yrs, the Australian Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Plan for 40-65 lbs of dog and 12-15 yrs of life with a Australian Shepherd — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 What sets the Australian Shepherd apart from other herding breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Feeding Schedule